Shakespeare of the Desert

 Meet our ‘theme-special’ featured Saudi artist, HRH Prince Badr Bin Abdulmohsin Al-Saud, an iconic poet who is known for his mastery of words, and as captured in this issue, is also a dynamic master of the brush and colors.

-Saudi artist, HRH Prince Badr Bin Abdulmohsin Al-Saud
+Saudi artist and poet, HRH Prince Badr Bin Abdulmohsin Al-Saud

 Art pieces & poetry courtesy of Badr Bin Abdulmohsin Cultural Foundation.